contactandyc/another-c-library/website/ebook/ac-allocator/index.md

 ```

 ```
+$ make free_wrong_memory
-$ ./demo1c
+$ ./free_wrong_memory
 Demo to show invalid free
-demo1c.c:7: 9 is closest allocation and is 2 bytes ahead of original allocation demo1c.c:9: 0 ac_free is invalid (double free?)
+free_wrong_memory.c:7: 9 is closest allocation and is 2 bytes ahead of original allocation free_wrong_memory.c:9: 0 ac_free is invalid (double free?)
 Abort trap: 6
 ```

-The ac_free call is called with a pointer that is advanced 2 bytes beyond the original allocation at line 7 of demo1c.c.
+The ac_free call is called with a pointer that is advanced 2 bytes beyond the original allocation at line 7 of free_wrong_memory.c.

 ## Tracking Memory Loss Over Time